 Exit at whichever street or landmark your destination is closest to.
 If you don’t exit at the correct sortie, don’t worry!
 All the exits are close to each other, so you’re not going to be way off track.

 Congratulations!
-You just successfully rode the Metro.
+You now know exactly how to ride the Paris Metro.
 You’re practically Parisian. ;)

 Looking for a good French phrasebook to pack for Paris?
 My favorite is this one.